Vedant-Git-dev/RAG-Optimizer/README.md

 - LLMs are powerful but expensive and sensitive to context quality
 - Small parameter changes (chunk size, k, reranker) can drastically affect answer quality

-This project exists to systematically study and learn these behaviors instead of guessing.

 ---

 ## Core Idea